SpectrixOfficial/SpectrumDevs.github.io/README.md

 # SpectrumDevs.github.io
 Website for Spectrum, the discord bot.
+You're welcome to have a look, however it is uncomplete and very messy